smar10s/pytui/README.md

 #### Styled Windows

-Same as above, but apply ANSI text styling to each window.
+Similar to above, but apply ANSI text styling to each window.

 Note `Text` being used to apply inline styles to a window already styled.